marina601/scooter-circle/README.md

   -    Usename and secure password is stored in this collection.

   #### Products:
-  -   All the product information is stored in this collections, including  affiliate links to the external websites and images, also the number of reviews each product receives.
+  -   All the product information is stored in this collection, including affiliate links to the external websites and images, also the number of reviews each product receives.

   #### Reviews:
   -  All product reviews are stored in this collection, Products and Reviews collection contains the same field product_model which helped me to link two collections together during the project development.